lamesjinden/cardigan-bay/README.md

 All the css is in

-* `resources/clj_ts/main.css`
+* `resources/public/css/main.css`

 All the layout / widgets of the UI are defined (in hiccup format) in

-* `src/clj_ts/client.cljs`
+* `src/client/clj_ts/views/`
+* `src/client/clj_ts/client.cljs` is the entry point into the client application

 ----

 **Most of the work on managing pages**, including parsing them into cards and handling the rendering of cards is in

-* `src/clj_ts/common.cljc` - common functions for parsing raw text into cards and manipulating lists of cards) that can be used both on the server and in the client.
+* `src/common/clj_ts/common.cljc` - common functions for parsing raw text into cards and manipulating lists of cards) that can be used both on the server and in the client.
-* `src/clj_ts/card_server.clj` - the main functionality for creating / manipulating the wiki full of cards.
+* `src/server/clj_ts/card_server.clj` - the main functionality for creating / manipulating the wiki full of cards.
-* `src/clj_ts/pagestore.clj` - the bit that deals with the file-system
+* `src/server/clj_ts/storage/page_store.clj` - the bit that deals with the file-system

 ----

-**If you want to creat a new card type** or edit how a particular type is being rendered, have a look in  `src/clj_ts/card_server.clj`
+**If you want to creat a new card type** or edit how a particular type is being rendered, have a look in  `src/server/card_server.clj`

-But *also* look at `resources/gql_schema.edn` for enums related to graphql communication between client and server

 Cards that are not Markdown or raw-text are usually represented with their type, and a small map in EDN format, with the required parameters.